xkellzx/mortgageapprovaldiscriminationharriscounty/README.md

-# Rice Datathon'22 "Game of Loans"
+# "Game of Loans"
+Project Files for Rice Datathon 2022
 Created by Kelly Zeng, Didi Zhou, Lizeth Mendoza, Mary Mikos

 Link to data used in this project: